SeldonIO/alibi/doc/source/overview/high_level.md

 - Generates more interpretable instances that the CEM method
 - Very fast at runtime
 - Can be trained to account for arbitrary constraints
-- Very general as is a Black box algorithm
+- General as is a Black box algorithm

 **Cons**
 - Longer to fit the model